 Java is the minimum software requirement, other software are for a fully functional system.
 While Java is required by Opal server application, MongoDB, MySQL, R can be installed on another server.
 See also R Server.

 |MySQL||>= 5.5.x||MySQL downloads||Database engine|

 |MongoDB||>= 2.4.x||MongoDB downloads||Database engine|

 |R||>= 3.0.x||R downloads||Statistical analysis engine|

-Opal is distributed as a Debian/RPM package and as a zip file.
+Opal is distributed as a Debian/RPM package, as a zip file and as a Docker image.
 The resulting installation has default configuration that makes Opal ready to be used.
 Once installation is done, see Configuration instructions.

 Debian Package Installation¶

 Opal is available as a Debian package from OBiBa Debian repository.
 To proceed installation, do as follows: